Skip to main content

 • A flat-rate EUR3 customs duty will apply to eligible low-value items entering the EU.

-• The EUR3 duty is charged per item, not per parcel.
+• The EUR3 duty is charged per item, not per parcel. (see the AusPost documentation on

 • VAT (Value Added Tax) will continue to apply and is charged separately from the customs duty.